 Below is a photo of a city shut-off valve found in the meter box.

-City Hall is accepting walk-in visitors for water bill payments, business tax or licenses, recreation services, and for pre-scheduled appointments only.
-All other services, including in-person services, are available by appointment, online, phone or email.
+City Hall is accepting walk-in visitors for water bill payments (cash only), recreation services, and for pre-scheduled appointments only.
+All other services, including in-person services, are available by appointment, online, phone, or email.
 For a list of modified services, visit https://ggcity.org/modified-services.